decay88/Amaterasu/README.md

             catch
             {
                 rsa.Clear();
-                return false; // The key could not be decrypted.
+                return false; // The data could not be decrypted.
             }
         }
     }